 To address the American Gothic qualities of videogames, a comparison with other media may be initially helpful.
 Through its ensemble format and blatant postmodern mash-up of Gothic icons and texts, British-made TV serial Penny Dreadful (2014-) neatly encapsulates three core features of American Gothic material that are found in videogames.
-The first is dislocation.
-Within the series, one of the main characters, Ethan Chandler (played by actor Josh Hartnett), is an American come recently to Europe to escape the tyranny of his father and a dubious past.
+The first is Monstrosity.

+Ethan Chandler (played by actor Josh Hartnett), is one of Penny Dreadful’s main characters.
+He is an American come recently to Europe to escape the tyranny of his father and a dubious past.
 Following the transatlantic passage of other werewolves to Europe, he is an American werewolf in London.
-As a character in a strange land, he experiences a strong sense of alienation.
-Displaced and estranged, he has lost his coordinates.
-Creating characters that are outside of their comfort zone is common in Gothic fiction generally and videogames are no different.

 Chandler’s father represents American colonial power and is demonstrably linked to the murder of indigenous people; becoming werewolf is an indication that Chandler too is implicated in such brutality.
-Even as he expresses honorable intentions, he carries within a monstrosity that is blind to civilization and empathy.
-In Gothic media, monsters come in many forms – some do not know they are monsters, while others are more simply rendered; in games too monsters are multiform.
-Monstrosity is the second of our features that have a fundamental presence in games.
-It functions not only as spectacle and ‘flavour’ (a term used by game developers to mean theme and/or genre), but also as game mechanic.
+Even as he expresses honorable intentions, Chandler carries within a monstrosity that is blind to civilization and empathy.
+In Gothic media, monsters come in many forms—some do not know they are monsters, while others are more simply rendered; in games too monsters are multiform.
+Monstrosity provides not only as spectacle and “flavor” (a term used by game developers to mean theme and/or genre), but as we’ll see, may also serve a game’s mechanics.

 As with actor Lon Chaney Jr.’s werewolf in the 1940s Universal Pictures Wolfman films, Chandler’s angst brings pathos to the role of monster.
 He has the demeanor of a conventional hero, but his monstrosity provides the type of flaw expected of a tragic anti-hero.
 As a deeply conflicted character and exhibiting behaviors over which he has no conscious control, Chandler’s compartmentalized monstrosity makes him “other” to himself.
 In the context of Gothic fiction, where opportunities are exploited to create a sense of hostility or discomfort, the “other” is not simply that which is not like us as a form of genial difference.
 Instead it is a force or presence that works to undermine or harm us.
 This other might be embodied or not; and, as is the case with Chandler, it might not be characteristic of an antagonist.
+Otherness then provides a second characteristic of American Gothic characteristics in games.

+Chandler also suffers.
+He has a strong sense of alienation and despair.
+Displaced and estranged, he has lost his coordinates, seeking solace and redemption.
+Dislocation is therefore our third feature of Gothic games: characters that have strayed outside of their comfort zone is common in Gothic fiction generally and videogames are no different.

-Otherness then provides a third characteristic of American Gothic characteristics in games.
-An examination of dislocation, monstrosity and otherness in games can be used to analyze the relationships key relationships in games between story, character and game mechanics.
+An examination of the ways in which monstrosity, otherness and dislocation can then be used as a means of understanding how games utilize Gothic conventions, as well as providing a framework for the analysis of the key relationships in games among story, character, and game mechanics.

 Monsters, You Monster, I Monster!

 Monsters hold court in a large variety of games.
 They are drawn from a host of mythologies and take on a host of guises.
 Some are demons, others malformed humans.
 Some are born of twisted moral purpose, others embody rage or lust.
 Some are material, others made of more gauzy stuff.
 Some represent voracious appetite; others seek sadistic dominion over earth and humans.
-Aliens, zombies and psychopaths are typical American Gothic monsters that populate games of different genres and are available for different platforms.
+Aliens, zombies, and psychopaths are typical American Gothic monsters that populate games of different genres and are available for different platforms.